StarryPy/StarryPy3k/README.md

 ## About
 StarryPy3k is the successor to StarryPy.
 StarryPy is a plugin-driven Starbound server wrapper that adds a great deal of functionality to Starbound.
-StarryPy3k is written using asyncio is Python 3.
+StarryPy3k is written using asyncio in Python 3.11.

 ***Please note this is still in very active development and is not ready to be used on general purpose servers.
 It should mostly work, but you have been forewarned.***

 ## Requirements
-Due to an upgrade of the Discord API, Python **3.5** or greater is required.
+Due to an upgrade of the Discord API, Python **3.8** or greater is required.
-Tests are only conducted on Python version 3.5.
+Tests are only conducted on Python version 3.11.

 While StarryPy3k **may** work with earlier or later versions of Python, it is not recommended and will not be readily supported.